mckeeh3/akka-typed-java-cluster-singleton/README.md

   }
 ~~~

-A `ping' message is sent to the singleton actor via a singleton proxy.
+A `ping` message is sent to the singleton actor via a singleton proxy.
 The singleton proxy is initialized in the class constructor.

 ~~~java
     clusterSingletonProxy = ClusterSingleton.get(actorContext.getSystem())
         .init(SingletonActor.of(ClusterSingletonActor.create(), ClusterSingletonActor.class.getSimpleName()));
 ~~~

-When the singleton actor responds with a `pong' message, the message is handled in the `onPong` method.
+When the singleton actor responds with a `pong` message, the message is handled in the `onPong` method.

 ~~~java
   private Behavior<Message> onPong(Pong pong) {